ToshioCP/Gtk4-tutorial/src/sec4.src.md

 ### GtkButton

-The next widget to introduce is GtkButton.
+The next widget is GtkButton.
 It displays a button on the screen with a label or icon on it.
 In this subsection, we will make a button with a label.
 When the button is clicked, it emits a "clicked" signal.
-The following program shows how to catch the signal to then do something.
+The following program shows how to catch the signal and do something.

 @@@include
 misc/lb2.c